 The criteria for this type of application is very strict and it can only be used for works to make the tree immediately safe.
 Further additional works will need to be applied for under the standard procedure (s211 Notice).
 The applicant and/or tree surgeon (agent) must be able to prove the works qualify for a 5-day notice.

-If, following our enquiries, it turns out that the works should have been dealt with under the standard procedure, you could be investigated by our Enforcement Team for carrying out unauthorised works, unless the applicant or agent can provide evidence that the works were immediately necessary.
+If, following our enquiries, it turns out that the works should have been dealt with under the standard procedure, you could be investigated by our Enforcement Team for carrying out unauthorised works.
+The applicant or agent will need provide evidence that the works were immediately necessary to avoid this.

 In the first instance you are advised to immediately take photos of the tree or damaged part of the tree to submit as evidence with your 5-day notice.
 We strongly advise you provide the same level of information for a 5-day notice as you would for a standard tree works application, including photographs.
 This will allow us to accurately determine your application promptly, and ensure a smooth conveyancing process if you decide to sell your property.

 The basic level of information required is essentially the same as for a routine tree works application, so we do suggest you use the application form to submit your notice.
 However, we do require you supply photographic evidence of the emergency state of the tree(s) for your legal protection and our records.
 This will also facilitate a swifter response from an Officer.
-Guidance on completing a tree works application is available here.
+We have produced this guidance on completing a tree works application.

 Anyone who carries out works to a tree in a Conservation Area without submitting a s211 Notice may be found guilty of a criminal offence and fined.
 Fines can be as high as £20,000.
 In serious cases an unlimited fine can be imposed.
 Fines may also take into account whether unlawful works have resulted in financial gain - for instance if the removal of a tree has led to an increase in property value, the offender could be seen as having benefitted financially.